-• Island medians proposed along the Spine Road at major intersections within the nodes taper to a maximum of 2.0m in width.
+Island medians proposed along the Spine Road at major intersections within the nodes taper to a maximum of 2.0m in width.
 Due to the narrow width, these are not suitable for planting and, therefore, alternative decorative paving treatment shall be considered such as impressed colour concrete, broom finished concrete with impressed concrete banding or borders, impressed coloured asphalt, etc. Asphalt is not an appropriate paving treatment for these islands.
+Final road design treatments will be subject to the approval of the Park Planning & Development and the Transportation Planning Sections.